rhugonnet/ww_tvol_study/README.md

 [SRTM30_PLUS v8.0](https://researchdata.edu.au/global-hillshading-srtm30plus-source-ucsd/690579)), buffered RGI 6.0
 outlines (see *inventories/*), or auxiliary files of the data analysis not shared through the dataset (available upon request).

-For example, we can display the equivalent of Extended Data Fig. 7 colored by the number of valid observation by 5-year period (instead of elevation change).
+Additionally, we can also display other variables of the dataset.
+For example, using the equivalent of Extended Data Fig. 7 colored by the number of valid observation by 5-year period.
 Some examples are given in *dataset/examples_figs/*, with figures directly below:

-**Number of observations per 5-year period on 1x1° tiles**
+**Number of observations per 100 m pixel per 5-year period on 1x1° tiles**
 ```shell script
 ./dataset/example_figs/alike_fig_ed7_datacov.py
 ```